pulumi/examples/README.md

 ----- 		| --------- |
 [Cloud Run](gcp-ts-cloudrun) | Deploy a custom Docker image into Google Cloud Run service.
 [Functions](gcp-ts-functions) | Deploy an HTTP Google Cloud Function endpoint.
-[GKE - Hello World](gcp-ts-gke-hello-world) | Deploy a GKE cluster, then a Kubernetes namespace and NGINX deployment into the cluster.
+[GKE - Hello World](gcp-ts-gke-hello-world) | Deploy a GKE cluster, then a Kubernetes namespace and nginx deployment into the cluster.
 [GKE](gcp-ts-gke) | Provision a Google Kubernetes Engine (GKE) cluster, then a Kubernetes Deployment.
 [Ruby on Rails](gcp-ts-k8s-ruby-on-rails-postgresql) | Deliver a containerized Ruby on Rails application.
 [Functions - Raw](gcp-ts-serverless-raw) | Deploy two Google Cloud Functions implemented in Python and Go.